NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 outliers, as the input DEM may not be that accurate, and then if tying too much to it some valid matches be be flagged as outliers otherwise, perhaps.

-The value of ``--heights-from-dem-weight`` should be inversely proportional with ground sample distance, as then it will convert the measurements from meters to pixels, which is what is used in most other cost function terms in ``bundle_adjust``.

 It is suggested to use dense interest points as above (and adjust ``--max-pairwise-matches`` to not throw some of them out).
 We set